How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-Naypyidaw – Capital since 2005
+Naypyidaw – Myanmar’s Capital City since 2005

-Naypyidaw has been the capital of Myanmar since 2005, when the ruling General Than Shwe had it built in secret, a move away from Yangon, Naypyidaw is situated roughly half way between the old capital and Mandalay, 200 miles from Yangon.
-Naypyidaw means “abode of kings”.
-The rumour says that the General’s personal astrologer warned him of a potential invasion by sea, so he moved the capital.
+The rumour is that the General’s personal astrologer warned him of a potential invasion by sea, so he moved the capital.
 Government employees were given two days to move from Yangon, but had to leave their families behind.
 The vast majority of foreign embassies remain in Yangon, with only Bangladesh having moved to the International Zone in the new city.

-The city is huge.
+The city of Napyidaw is huge.
 It’s split into zones.
 And all the zones are miles from each other, there’s no public transport.
-The hotels in zones 1 and 2.
+The hotels are in zones 1 and 2.
 There’s a specific road on which the museums are built (but details as to their opening times are tough to find).

 The roads are immaculate.
 The grass, the gardens, and the foliage is perfect.
 There are literally tens of people tending it all.